Born and raised in the town currently called Powell River, BC Canada in the beautiful traditional territory of the Tla'amin Nation people

 I lived on a sailboat for a bunch of years exploring the BC Coast.

 I have worn many hats in my life and have held many different jobs like professional figure skating coach; dance teacher; working in the pulp & paper mill; harbour wharfinger; different receptionist jobs; sales associate in an art gallery; and running a scallop dive boat to name a few.

 One day I realized that I really wanted to learn how to use power tools and build stuff and so I began working in the construction industry.
-I started out at the ground level as a labourer and first aid attendant, moved up to apprentice carpenter and then I attained an Architectural Drafting & Design Certificate, and have now spent the last 20 years as an architectural designer and project manager designing and building all kinds of construction projects in Powell River and the surrounding region.
+I started out at the ground level as a labourer and first aid attendant, moved up to apprentice carpenter and then I attained an Architectural Drafting & Design Certificate, and spent 20 years as an architectural designer and project manager.

 2010 Torch Relay Celebration Photos by Robert Colasanto

-We also added Powell River to the global map for the day of action "ONE BILLION RISING" in 2013 which was touted as "The Biggest Mass Global Action To End Violence Against Women & Girls In The History Of Humankind."
+Powell River participated in "ONE BILLION RISING" in 2013 which was touted as "The Biggest Mass Global Action To End Violence Against Women & Girls In The History Of Humankind."

 Photo by Robert Colasanto